megabuz/react-infinite-area/README.md

 return <div ref={ref} />;
 ```

-_🔥 be careful! react-infinite-area will add below css to container_
+_🔥 for proper work react-infinite-area will add the following css to the container_

 ```css
  {